AbhilashG97/SilverGarbanzo/Section-04/README.md

 ## Introduction to Environment variables

-Environment variables can be defined at the workflow level or the job level.
+Environment variables can be defined at the workflow level, job level or step level.
 The `env` context can be used to define environment variables.

 Here is an example -